rewan-ahmed-ali/Du_Robot/README.md

 3. Adding camera with IR (Infrared) feature and the motion detecting to ensure the building is secure at night.
 4.Face recognition by GUI.
 5. Object tracking .
-6.Intruder detection of the security system.
+6.Intruder detection of the security system